kartik-barman/wraptalk/README.md

 - AI-generated translations using the Gemini AI.
 - Supports storing and managing translations in JSON files.
 - No external API calls for live translations; works offline after generation.
-- Adjust or customize any translations
+- Adjust or customize any translations.

 ## Setup WrapTalk
 Install WrapTalk globally and initialize your project with just two commands.